Jingyu6/hamburger/README.md

 - 2025/02/25:
     * There seems to be a big performance difference on code using "\n" v.s. \n.
     * Humaneval needs more output to finish.

+- 2025/03/06:
+    * Pretrained models do have higher average conditional entropy than SFT model.
+    * The conditional entropy seem to be transferrable among different sizes.
+    * Need to think about the difference between BLT and M2D
+    * Need to factor out the influence of the data by training on the base model.

+- 2025/03/07:
+    * Explore BLT local encoder
+    * Think about what's the main difference here